Ares-Developers/Ares-docs/bugfixes/type2/ivanbombscanonlybefiredbyinfantrytypes.rst

-.. index:: Ivan Bombs; Ivan bombs can be fired by any unit (instead of just infantry).
+.. index:: Ivan Bombs; Ivan bombs can be fired by any unit (instead of just infantry)

 =====================================================
 Ivan Bombs Can Only Be Fired By :type:`InfantryTypes`